RevealBi/Documentation/docs/user/fields/calculated/overview.md

 working with large datasets.

 <a name='predefined-functions'></a>
-## Using the Predefined Analytics Functions
+## Using the Predefined Reveal Functions

-For both pre-calculated and post-calculated fields, you can use one of the available functions within Analytics:
+For both pre-calculated and post-calculated fields, you can use one of the available functions within Reveal:

   - [**Aggregation**](aggregation):
     [average](aggregation.md#average),